If you live or work in a city, you’ll have specific requirements for a car to make life that little bit easier and more comfortable.

 Dislikes: In a hugely competitive market the 208 perhaps doesn’t stand out in any particular area, where others like Ford Fiesta do.

 The stylish DS 3 handles well in a city environment.
 Add to this some great looks and you’ve got a real contender for one of the best city cars around at the moment.
 If you want to look and feel cool on the city streets, you can opt for the two door soft top Cabrio, alternatively, go for the 3 door hatchback and you’ll get more boot space.

-Fuel economy is good across all models, but to keep your insurance costs low then avoid the larger engines.
+Fuel economy is good across all models, which makes the DS 3 a welcome addition to our list of most economical cars but to keep your insurance costs low then avoid the larger engines.
 If you like to renew your car regularly, you’ll be pleased to hear that the DS 3 is a popular second hand car and so it shouldn’t depreciate too badly.

-The DS 3 is a great drive with interesting styling and a decent level of ride comfort too.
+As one of the best city cars, the DS 3 is a great drive with interesting styling and a decent level of ride comfort too.
 If you’re not familiar with the DS 3 it’s certainly worth checking it out as it stands up well against its rivals.
-If you like a car that’s a little bit different from others on the road, then keep an eye out for the limited edition models that DS release regularly.
+If you like a car that’s a little bit different from others on the road, then keep an eye out for the limited edition models that DS has released.